 9. Food service staff knowledge on food safety

 - Check to ensure food service staff have received food handler training & certified through a Food Safety Certification Course (like ServSafe) as per local health department’s requirement.
 Re-fresh food handlers regularly with the knowledge of safe food handling practices.

 10. Maintain good operational records

-- Keep records of food safety inspection reports by health inspectors and self-inspection reports, pest control schedules and service provided equipment repair and maintenance records.
+- Keep records of food safety inspection reports by health inspectors and self-inspection reports, pest control schedules, and service provided equipment repair and maintenance records.
 Review records with managers regularly as part of the quality assurance program.
-Note: If you subscribe to an ice machine from Easy Ice, they keep and maintain all records regarding the ice machine for you (maintenance, when water filters were last changed, repairs, etc..).
-Time and hassle saver!
+Note: If you have an ice machine subscription from Easy Ice, we keep and maintain all ice machine service records for you (i.e., maintenance, water filters replacements, repairs, etc.).

 Avoid Health Infractions and a Bad Reputation for Your Restaurant

 With our health inspection checklist for restaurants, you can inspect your restaurant regularly for any potential violations.
 It’s the best way to pass a surprise inspection – and relieve any stress when the inspector comes walking in the door!